 As such, Conway’s Law is an important principle that drives both organizational and technical decisions.
 At the same time, the organizational and social side of code is largely left to subjective judgments.
 What if we could guide those decisions with objective data instead?
 Follow along and see how you can measure Conway’s Law.

-The Social Side of Code
+Visualize the People Side of Code

 As soon as an organization grows beyond a handful of people, social aspects like coordination, communication, and motivation issues increase in importance.
 Unfortunately these, well, softer aspects of software development are invisible in our code; if you pick up a piece of code from your system there’s no way of telling if it’s been written by a single developer or if that code is a coordination bottleneck for five development teams.
 That is, we miss an important piece of information: the people side of code.